 Cincinnati’s path to the College Football Playoff now rests in the hands of its remaining American Athletic Conference schedule — and remaining undefeated.

-From now until early December, the Bearcats (5-0, 1-0) will remain a part of the College Football Playoff conversation — as long as they remain undefeated.
+From now until early December, the future Big 12-member Bearcats will remain a part of the College Football Playoff conversation — as long as they remain undefeated.
 That’s good news for the Bearcats, but it’s also a fine line to walk from now until early December.

-I believe the Bearcats have perhaps the best opportunity we’ve seen since the College Football Playoff era began to ‘test’ the notion that the playoff is ‘open’ to all.
-Assuming the Bearcats can win out, they’ll provide the committee with a 13-0 resume that includes a conference championship and two victories over Power 5 teams, one of which is a tentpole program for the entire game, Notre Dame.
+The Bearcats have the best opportunity we’ve seen since the College Football Playoff era began to ‘test’ the notion that the playoff is ‘open’ to all.
+Assuming the Bearcats win out, they’ll provide the committee with a 13-0 resume that includes a conference championship and two victories over Power 5 teams, one of which is a tentpole program for the entire game, Notre Dame (and Cincinnati is Notre Dame’s only loss, by the way).
 It’s a resume the committee would have to strongly consider.

 But, Cincinnati has to remain undefeated.
-If the Bearcats lose one, it’s over.
-And we’ve seen plenty of Group of 5 teams in the Bearcats’ place lose that one game they’re not supposed to lose.
-And Cincinnati’s remaining schedule has pitfalls, to be sure.
+If the Bearcats lose once, it’s over.
+And we’ve seen plenty of Group of 5 teams in the Bearcats’ place lose that ONE game they’re not supposed to lose.
+After clinching a spot in the American Athletic Conference championship game, Cincinnati has two games remaining.
 Below, I look at Cincinnati’s remaining schedule and how the Bearcats can navigate their way to their best possible CFP resume.

 If the Bearcats can get to Dec.
-5 undefeated, and with a conference title in tow, well, let’s see the committee ignore that.
+5 and CFP Selection Sunday undefeated, and with a conference title in tow, well, let’s see the committee ignore that.

 You can find Matthew Postins on Twitter @PostinsPostcard.